rancherlabs/support-tools/cluster-health-check/README.md

 * A server or workstation with kubectl access to the local cluster.
 * Directly on one of the local cluster nodes using the `root` user or using `sudo`.
-* As a k8s deployment on the local cluster.
+* As a k8s deployment on the cluster.

 ## How to use